What is an Apprenticeship?

 An apprenticeship is a combination of training with a real, paid job that allows you to gain relevant qualifications and experience whilst working.

 How long will it take?

 It depends on you.
 Most of our students take between one and two years to complete their qualifications.
-All apprenticeships must last a minimum of 12 months but some higher apprenticeships can take two or three years.
+All apprenticeships must last a minimum of 12 months but some higher and degree level apprenticeships can take three years or more.

 What will I learn?

-Working with your Damar trainer, you will improve your level of knowledge, skills and understanding of your job role and of the industry that you work in.
-Most apprenticeships have a wide range of optional units so your qualification can be tailored to suit your needs.
+Working with your Damar trainer and your employer, you will improve your level of knowledge, skills and understanding of your job role and of the industry that you work in.
+Most apprenticeships have a wide range of optional content so your qualification can be tailored to suit your needs.

 Will I get paid?

 Yes, all apprentices are paid.
 The current minimum rate per hour for apprentices aged under 19 or in the first year of an apprenticeship is £3.50 (as of June 2017) although most of the employers that we work with pay more than this.

 How much work will I have to do?

 The training and assessment takes place at work, but you should expect to do some work in the evenings or at the weekend, particularly if you are doing a higher apprenticeship or an apprenticeship with significant technical content such as Law or Accountancy.
 Apprentices spend at least 20% of their working week in off the job training.